 View and print in PDF format: Open Letter to Law Students (PDF)

-Prior to beginning your job search, we recommend you bring your search into focus.
-Take a few moments to reflect on your present goals in terms of working environment, areas of practice, geographic preferences, and concerns about personal and professional quality of life.
+Prior to beginning your job search, we recommend you take some time to reflect on your goals in terms of working environment, areas of practice, geographic preferences, and work-life integration.
 Employer web sites and materials on file in your career services office provide extensive, reliable information about many employers that may be of interest to you.
 Review this information carefully.
-Don't assume that all of the information you read on legal blogs or find through searches is accurate.
+Don’t assume that all of the information you read on legal blogs or find through internet searches is accurate.
 Do feel free to ask employers questions.
-The comments of fellow students who have clerked at employers in which you are interested can give you insight into the intangibles of the office’s culture.
+The comments of fellow students who have worked or summered at employers in which you are interested can give you insight into the intangibles of the office’s culture.
 Speak with your career services office about their knowledge of particular employers.
-You should now have a basis for making informed comparisons among types of employers, comparisons which will prove invaluable as your search progresses.
+You should now have a basis for making informed comparisons among types of employers, comparisons that will prove invaluable as your search progresses.

 A few suggestions:

 When you receive an offer, be aware that employers must consider numbers seriously in the employment process.
-They extend only a certain number of offers because they know from past experience that “x” percent (this percentage differs from employer to employer) are accepted.
-If you receive an offer and have no intention of accepting it, please decline as quickly as possible, preferably by telephone or e-mail.
-If you decline by phone, following up with a confirming e-mail is encouraged.
+They extend only a certain number of offers because they know from past experience that a certain percentage (which differs from employer to employer) are accepted.
+If you receive an offer and have no intention of accepting it, please decline as quickly as possible, by telephone or email.
+If you decline by phone, following up with an email is encouraged.
 If you wait to decline, you may be preventing the employer from making an offer to another student.
-For those offers you are considering, you should carefully read offer letters and e-mails from employers and reaffirm your interest in the position in accordance with the employer’s instructions.
+For those offers you are considering, you should carefully read offer letters and emails from employers and reaffirm your interest in the position in accordance with the employer’s instructions and NALP's guidelines.

 In all cases, you should be familiar with the NALP Principles and Standards for Law Placement and Recruitment Activities, Part V., “General Standards for the Timing of Offers and Decisions” (which are available online at www.nalp.org/principles and in your career services office).
 As outlined in Part I., “General Principles,” students and employers are encouraged to keep the lines of communication open.